TruMiner/technoverlay/README.md

 2️⃣ Step 2:
 Install this script:
-https://raw.githubusercontent.com/TruMiner/technoverlay/main/technoblade%20never%20dies.user.js (its the same script thats in the repository above)
+https://github.com/TruMiner/technoverlay/raw/main/technoblade%20never%20dies%202.user.js (if you want the old script, you can get the old one above)

 ➡️ Once done, your /r/place canvas should display colored dots in the center of pixels that are miscolored according to /r/technoblade's templates.
 The outside color is the actual pixel color, the inside color is the desired pixel color.